 Sheer black walls plummet up to 2,700 feet along the 53-mile stretch of Black Canyon’s narrow gorge.
 The spectacular landscape, formed over millions of years by the raging river below, combines its narrow opening, sheer walls, and startling depths like no other canyon in North America.

 Located in west-central Colorado, one of America’s newest National Parks was long known to the Tabaquache Ute Indian bands hundreds of years before explorers came upon the obscure and amazing geographic feature.

 The Spanish were the first Europeans to roam Colorado’s vast mountains and valleys in 1765 when Juan Rivera’s band of explorers was looking for a passage to the California coast.
 Passing by the canyon, they were followed by another Spanish expedition 11 years later.
-By the early 1800’s fur trappers were roaming through the canyon in search of game, but it wouldn’t be for another fifty years that the canyon would be officially explored.
+By the early 1800s, fur trappers were roaming through the canyon in search of game, but it would be another 50 years before the canyon would officially be explored.

 In 1853 Captain John W. Gunnison led an expedition through the area, searching for a possible transcontinental railroad route.
 Daunted by the demanding terrain, Gunnison proclaimed the rugged country as totally unsuitable for a railroad and moved on into Utah, where he and all but four of the eleven members in his group were killed by a band of Paiute on October 26, 1853.